SuyeshBadge/fixin5mins/memory-bank/activeContext.md

    - Test the entire workflow from generation to posting
    - Compare quality of AI-generated vs. mock content

-4. **Test Daily Scheduler**:
+4. **Test Enhanced Daily Scheduler**:
-   - Test the scheduler with different time windows
+   - Test the scheduler with different days of the week
+   - Verify that day-specific optimal times are used correctly
+   - Test the random time variation functionality
    - Verify that template rotation works correctly
    - Test state persistence between restarts
    - Ensure proper error handling for failed posts